 Medicine for Myasthenia Gravis

 Myasthenia gravis (MG) is a chronic autoimmune disorder.
 MG causes certain muscles to become weak, especially after you use them.
 There is no cure for MG.
-But there are drugs to help treat its symptoms.
+But there are drugs to help treat its symptoms and manage the underlying disease.

 Sometimes MG symptoms can be unpredictable.
 Each person’s case can be quite different from the next person’s.
 This means there is no single treatment or drug that will help everyone who has MG.1